Can Chicago be a global city—again?

 Whether entrepreneurial spirit is a cultural trait or merely an economic artifact is not a question we can settle here.
 What is indisputable is that relatively few of Chicago's newcomers come from entrepreneurial cultures.
-The East Indian engineers who account for a disproportionate number of start-ups in Silicon Valley, the West Indians who are reinvigorating New York City's economy, the Asians who are a presence in Vancouver, or the Cubans who have transformed Miami into a Southern Hemisphere entrepot of capital—none come within several states of Chicago.
+The East Indian engineers who account for a disproportionate number of start-ups in Silicon Valley, the West Indians who are reinvigorating New York City's economy, the Asians who are a presence in Vancouver, or the Cubans who have transformed Miami into a Southern Hemisphere entrepot of capital are not present in numbers in Chicago.

 * * *

 Chicago has always been good at making stuff, not selling it or inventing it or bankrolling it.
-Such Chicago specialities as electric and electronics equipment and industrial machinery hold potential for expanded craft-oriented manufacturing or "high-tech cottage industry" of the sort that has put Bavaria, parts of Japan and the "Third Italy" around Milan on the world map.
+Such Chicago specialties as electric and electronics equipment and industrial machinery hold potential for expanded craft-oriented manufacturing or "high-tech cottage industry" of the sort that has put Bavaria, parts of Japan, and the "Third Italy" around Milan on the world map.

 This "variety-based manufacturing" is less mechanized and uses relatively shorter production runs than mass production industries familiar from Chicago's past.
 Rebuilding Chicago's industry along today's lines thus means redesigning not just the product but the process.
 Chicago has done this before too.
-Chicago's legendary capitalists also invested their genius less in things than in systems to make things and sell things.
 What made Chicago a great 19th century industrial city was not steel, beef, or wheat, but new ideas about how to make steel, how to pack beef, how to market grain.
 Sears, Wards, Walgreens, Armour, and Swift weren't just companies; they were ideological systems devoted to organizing work, sales, warehousing and transport.

 Thanks to economic globalization, internationalized firms are (in management techniques anyway) probably more like each other than they are like their respective domestic cousins; that has created an international market for management advice.
 Chicago is home to two of the top-ranked business schools—Northwestern University's Kellogg Graduate School of Management and the University of Chicago Graduate School of Business.
 Both schools are carrying Chicago's banner to the remote corners of the earth.
 "Seize the Chicago advantage," say ads for the U of C's International Executive MBA program in Barcelona.